Back to Blog

 Why Classes Often Don't Solve This

-Learners often leave knowing more rules but feeling less confident speaking.
+Learners often leave class knowing more rules but feeling less confident speaking.
+The environment teaches them to associate English speaking with pressure and judgment.

 How AI Practice Changes the Equation